 In this blog, we’ll be taking a look at what Enhanced Due Diligence is, why it’s so important for AML compliance, and how you can implement an effective EDD process.

-The Full form of EDD is Enhanced Due Diligence is a collection of techniques used in instances when there is a heightened risk of money laundering and terrorist funding.
+EDD or Enhanced Due Diligence is a collection of techniques used in instances when there is a heightened risk of money laundering and terrorist funding.

 EDD measurements include, among other things: